 National surveys across the SEAR have provided insights into the prevalence of hypertension and its associated risk factors.
 This paper synthesizes key findings from these initiatives and surveys, highlighting significant risk factors for major NCDs among Southeast Asians and emphasizing the importance of addressing behavioral factors to prevent and control this widespread health condition.
 Recent national surveys across the region have revealed varying rates of hypertension prevalence; for instance, 18.01% in Maldives (2011) 33, 23.77% in Sri Lanka (2014) 34, 27.93% in Myanmar (2014) 35, 39.70% in Timor-Leste (2014) 36, 20.41% in Bangladesh (2018) 37, and 26.60% in Nepal (2019) 38 and pooled prevalence is 27.39%.

 In this study, significant risk factors for hypertension among Southeast Asians include age, marital status, dietary habits (such as the type of oil used and frequency of meals eaten outside), levels of physical activity (including vigorous exercise and active transport), obesity, and medication use.
 Additionally, some studies have highlighted statistically significant associations between hypertension and factors like sex, education level, and employment status 10,11,39,40.
-Consistent with our findings, previous research has indicated significant correlations between hypertension and marital status,, and frequency of meals eaten outside 41,42.
+Consistent with our findings, previous research has indicated significant correlations between hypertension and marital status and frequency of meals eaten outside 41,42.
 Besides age, behavioral factors emerge as the most crucial and modifiable risk determinants for hypertension.
 For instance, unhealthy dietary patterns and insufficient physical activity contribute to overweight or obesity, hypertension, and adverse lipid profiles.
-These behavioral factors, coupled with tobacco use, account for at least 75% of cardiovascular diseases Addressing behavioral risk factors, particularly promoting healthy diets and physical activity, holds promise for hypertension prevention.
+Addressing behavioral risk factors, particularly promoting healthy diets and physical activity, holds promise for hypertension prevention.
 Initiatives aimed at reducing salt intake can significantly contribute to hypertension prevention and control 43–46.
 Notably, high body mass index (BMI) stands out as a well-established risk factor for hypertension, with several studies highlighting its strong association with the condition 47.
 In 2018, India and Thailand initiated efforts to intensify their programs aimed at managing hypertension .
 By 2022, the India Hypertension Control Initiative had enrolled over 6 million individuals for treatment, resulting in notable enhancements in quarterly cohort blood pressure control rates 48.
 Thailand's initiative similarly led to the monthly diagnosis of approximately 50,000–70,000 hypertension cases, accompanied by improved blood pressure management at the clinic level 49.

-The rise in noncommunicable diseases (NCDs) across the SAR is attributed to a shift in disease patterns from communicable to noncommunicable ailments 50.
+The rise in NCDs across the SAR is attributed to a shift in disease patterns from communicable to noncommunicable ailments 50.
 Factors contributing to this transition include heightened life expectancy, rapid population expansion, unplanned urbanization, low levels of literacy, and increased external debt leading to reductions in national healthcare expenditure 51.
 These collective issues have led to the emergence of significant regional health challenges, notably the prevalence of NCDs such as diabetes.
 Recent national surveys in the region have revealed varying rates of diabetes prevalence, 3.73% in Maldives (2011) 33, 6.41% in Sri Lanka (2014) 34, 5.58% in Myanmar (2014) 35, 1.15% in Timor-Leste (2014) 36, 8.71% in Bangladesh (2018) 37, 5.76% in Nepal (2019) 38 and pooled rates is 5.69%.